shuailongli/PyDictionary/README.md

 # PyDictionary
 This program is running in the command line framework.
 Basic functions include text speaking, word lookup, English-to-Chinese sentence translation, Youtube audio play and download.
-Users can also add and save new words and sentences to the notebook.
+In addition, users can add and save new words, sentences and listening materials to the notebook.

 <h2>Prerequisite python libraries:</h2>
 <ul>